NJPDES Related Documents

-Except as noted below, the DGW proposal shall be submitted with the “Discharge to Ground Water Permit by Rule Authorization Request” form, at http://www.nj.gov/dep/srp/srra/forms/, to the Bureau of Case Assignment and Initial Notice with the applicable fee of $350.
+Except as noted below, the DGW proposal shall be submitted with the “Discharge to Ground Water Permit by Rule Authorization Request” form, at https://www.nj.gov/dep/srp/srra/forms/, to the Bureau of Case Assignment and Initial Notice with the applicable fee of $350.
 For Federal Sites under traditional oversight a PBR Authorization request, or request for an equivalent permit action, should be submitted directly to the assigned case manager in either the Publicly Funded Response Element or the Bureau of Case Management.
-Cases in traditional oversight will be direct billed (to a responsible party or federal grant) for time required to review and process, thus the individual document review fee of $350 is not required.
+These cases are not required to submit the $350 review fee, but will be directly billed to the appropriate federal grant.

 Because this technical manual has not been updated, the Instructions for the Discharge to Ground Water Permit by Rule Authorization Request provide detailed information regarding current regulatory requirements.